sidharthbolar/raspberry-pi-wfh-efficiency/README.md

-# Summary - Project Inspiration
+# Project Inspiration

 With remote working becoming a new norm maintaining work life balance has become an increasing challenge :technologist:
 One of my 2022 "resolutions"  to enforce a more strict boundary between work and personal life and not be a :juggling_person:
 Being a DE I wanted to have a data driven approach to tackle this problem. :nerd_face: :nerd_face: :computer:
 First step to solve any problem is to identify it!  :trollface: :trollface: :trollface:

-Questions that needed answers was How much was I working ?
+* Questions that needed answers was How much was I working ?

-Was I really glued at my home office workstation?
+* Was I really glued at my home office workstation?

 To answer and quantify these queries , have decided to use a spare Raspberry Pi lying around couple with a pre-trained image detector model

 Let’s see how I chose to tackle this

+## Problem Statement
-## Problem Statement: Quantify the time spent time working
+Quantify the time spent time working

+### Assumptions
-### Assumptions:If I am ‘detected’at my work station then its assumed I am working :)
+If I am ‘detected’ at my work station then its assumed I am working :)

+#### Note
-#### Note:Time spent in attending virtual meetings still counts as work!!!
+Time spent in attending virtual meetings still counts as work!!!

 ## Solution:Interface a Pi Cam module with Raspberry PI and if a person is detected(wfh would mean only I am detected)then count that instance has working